 (While story-driven gaming certainly existed before the third generation, for me personally, it became my chosen style of game during the third generation, when Champions took over my imagination and didn't really let go for the next twentymumble years.
 I maintain it's impossible to run a "sandbox" superhero game and have it look anything like the genre its emulating, because comic book superheroics are an inherently reactive genre.
 The heroes react to external stimuli.
 In a sandbox, the world reacts to the heroes, who drive the direction of the campaign.
 They're polar opposites.
 Which is not to say a superhero campaign is an exercise in railroading.
 But that's a conversation for another day.)

 According to the conversation I'm recalling, Victory Games' James Bond 007 was the first fourth generation RPG.
-At the time, I think we based this more or less entirely on the fact that it featured a one-roll task resolution system, where margin of success or failure determined additional outcomes (damage, winnings at the gambling table, etc.) Looking back, I think there were several other features that marked it as such: it was the first really successful licensed game; it was completely devoted to genre-emulation instead of simulation: there were elements clearly at variance with reality that jibed with James Bond's world, and that was how it should be; there were mini-games scattered throughout that utilized the one-roll task resolution system to add suspense to actions that might otherwise be handled by a simple "roll to see if you succeed" approach.
+At the time, I think we based this more or less entirely on the fact that it featured a one-roll task resolution system, where margin of success or failure determined additional outcomes (damage, winnings at the gambling table, etc.) Looking back, I think there were several other features that marked it as such: it was the first really successful licensed game (NOTE: THIS IS WRONG - I FORGOT CALL OF CTHULHU); it was completely devoted to genre-emulation instead of simulation: there were elements clearly at variance with reality that jibed with James Bond's world, and that was how it should be; there were mini-games scattered throughout that utilized the one-roll task resolution system to add suspense to actions that might otherwise be handled by a simple "roll to see if you succeed" approach.
 Other games in this generation (IMO) include Marvel Super-Heroes, DC Heroes, Conan, Chill, Ghostbusters, and Star Wars.

 (By this point, the astute reader might notice that these generations are not precisely chronological.
 GURPS post-dates a number of fourth generation games by a couple of years.
 But it's clearly a third generation design, being the bastard lovechild of Champions and In the Labyrinth.)